Release Notes For Rocky Linux 8.8¶

 - Grafana 7.5.15

 For details on changes in this category see the upstream link here.
 Notable changes include:

-- The podman System Role is now available
+- The podman Linux System Roles are now available

 - Clients for sigstore signatures with Fulcio and Rekor are now available